spdx/spdx-spec/docs/conformance.md

 automated tooling to apply to distributions of software that are produced by tools supporting SPDX.

-## 5.7 Data Set Profile compliance point <a name="5.7"></a>
+## 5.7 Dataset Profile compliance point <a name="5.7"></a>

-The data set profile captures the relevant information about the datasets used in an AI system or other applications when producing or consuming SPDX content.
+The Dataset Profile captures the relevant information about the datasets used in an AI system or other applications when producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the data set profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including details such as dataset names, versions, sources, associated metadata, licensing information, and any other relevant attributes.
+Software that conforms to the SPDX specification at the Dataset Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including details such as dataset names, versions, sources, associated metadata, licensing information, and any other relevant attributes.
-The data set profile can covey a description or summary of a dataset, including metadata, characteristics, and statistical information about the data.
+The Dataset Profile can covey a description or summary of a dataset, including metadata, characteristics, and statistical information about the data.
-The data set profile can convey insights into the structure, format, content, and properties of a dataset, helping users understand and analyze the data more effectively.
+The Dataset Profile can convey insights into the structure, format, content, and properties of a dataset, helping users understand and analyze the data more effectively.

-Conformance to the data set profile compliance point does not entail support for the Software, Licencing, Security, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Dataset Profile compliance point does not entail support for the Software, Licencing, Security, AI, Build, Lite, or Extension profiles of the SPDX.

-This compliance point facilitates interchange of the information about data sets produced by tools supporting SPDX.
+This compliance point facilitates interchange of the information about datasets produced by tools supporting SPDX.

 ## 5.8 AI Profile compliance point <a name="5.8"></a>

-The AI profile captures an inventory list of software components and dependencies associated with an AI system when producing or consuming SPDX content.
+The AI Profile captures an inventory list of software components and dependencies associated with an AI system when producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the AI profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including the information about software components and dependencies associated
+Software that conforms to the SPDX specification at the AI Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including the information about software components and dependencies associated